Jump Start Your Sous Vide Cooking with our FREE Email Course!

 Since buying the sausage was a last-minute decision I had to make do with what was in my refrigerator at the time.
 I had some shredded vegetables I could use for a mustardy coleslaw and a head of cauliflower I had been wanting to try out a sriracha glaze on.
 I got the idea for the honey-sriracha glaze from Nimbooda, an Indian restaurant near me that has an amazing Gobi Manchurian appetizer I'm addicted to.

 I like my sous vide sausage cooked at 140°F (60°C) for 2 to 3 hours, until pasteurized, though anywhere between 135°F (57.2°C) and 145°F (62.7°C) is pretty common.
 Sausages are best when finished on the grill but a pan will also work ok.
 You definitely need to a get a decent sear on them or the casings can be chewy.
 For this recipe I used sage breakfast sausage, but any pork or chicken sausage would work in well with this dish.
+For more information, I have a guide on how to sous vide sausage.

 The cook time on the cauliflower will depend a lot on the size of the head.
 With the type of produce a market normally carries, I've found it is usually done in 30 to 60 minutes.
 You may also need more glaze if they are large cauliflowers.
 Go ahead and alter the ratios of the honey and sriracha to make it as sweet or spicy as you like.
 This also works well with other chile pastes such as harissa, sambal oelek, or even something like Gochujang for a different take.